swharden/Csharp-Data-Visualization/website/content/skiasharp/video/index.md

 date: 2020-05-02
 ---

-This page describes the method I use to create video files using SkiaSharp and ffmpeg.
+**This page describes how to create video files using SkiaSharp and ffmpeg.** Note that there is a similar page describing [how to render video with System.Drawing](../../system.drawing/video/), but it is windows-only.
+The method described here works on all operating systems including Linux and MacOS.

 <video controls autoplay loop width="400" height="300" class="d-block mx-auto my-5 border shadow">
     <source src="output.webm"